SDU-eScience/UCloud-Courses/Courses/AU/r-studio-demo-course__0000/README.md

 * `-n`: The name of the course
 * `-c`: Official course code (from university course description)
 * `-r`: The release date of the course, in the format YYYY-MM-DD
-* `-u`: The univerity the course is taught at.
+* `-u`: The university the course is taught at.
     * The options are  `aau`,`au`,`cbs`,`dtu`,`itu`,`ku`,`ruc`,`sdu`, and `other`.
 * `-b`: The base image that the course container is build upon.
 This controls the *FROM* statement in line 1 of the *Dockerfile*.
     * The options are: `almalinux`, `alpine`, `debian`, `ubuntu`, `conda`, `jupyterlab`, `rstudio`, `ubuntu-xfce`, and `almalinux-xfce`.

+This will create a folder with a name of the release date in the */Courses* directory under the specified university.
+It will include the *README.md*, *Dockerfile*, two *.yml* files and *start_course.sh*.

-This file and folder structure for this course was created by navigating to the */scripts* folder and calling the script as below:
+The folder structure for this course was created by navigating to the */scripts* folder and calling the script as below:

 `python create-new-course.py -n r-studio-demo-course -c 0000 -r 2024-01-01 -b rstudio -u au`

-The script creates the course folder that includes a *Dockerfile*, used for building the image, required to run a container, a start_course.sh script for launching course applications and *.yml* files for configuring options for the UCloud webpage interface.
+The *Dockerfile* is used for building a docker image which required to run a container.
+The *start_course.sh* script is required for launching course applications and *.yml* files for are neccessary for configuring course options for the UCloud webpage interface.

 ## Building docker image

 Building a docker image with the *Dockerfile* will enable containers to run with all installed prerequisites needed for the course.
-For example, this course includes */renv* and */slides* folders that are copied and added to the container's */work* folder using the *COPY* command in the *Dockerfile* which is always in the release date folder (here 2024-01-01).
+For example, this course includes */renv* and */slides* folders that are copied and added to the container's */work* folder using the *COPY* command in the *Dockerfile*.

 In the */scripts* folder, a python script for building images (`build-docker-image.py`) is provided.
 The script requires that your python environment has the python docker package installed.
 This can be installed by running `pip install docker`.
 You will also need to have an installation of docker  When running the script, privide the following arguments: